 Sailing into Ushuaia—Gateway to Patagonia

 The second half of our expedition began at another lookout point, at the entrance to el Pase Aerosilla (the chairlift pass)—atop Glaciar Martial, in Argentina, where a rocky trail to the snowy peaks ran alongside the ski lift.
 I particularly enjoyed the view going down…wooded brush-land approaching a town of colorful pastel houses perched at the edge of a bustling seaport.
-Yachts and frigates sailed through the freezing waters, tourism catamarans too, while freightliners and supertankers crowded the pier of this most southerly city in the world.
-Ushuaia—gateway to the Patagonia.
+Yachts and frigates sailed through the freezing waters, tourism catamarans too, while freighters and supertankers crowded the pier of this most southerly city in the world.
+Ushuaia—the gateway to Patagonia.

 Final Stop in Tierra del Fuego—Isla Magdalena